vibinbobyjoseph/toolbox/notes/LinuxNotes.md

 -rw-rw-r--+ 1 jonah home 7 Dec 14 12:00 home
 ```

-- Note: Setting w permission with ACL does not let the user to delete
+> [!NOTE]
-  the file.
+> Setting w permission with ACL does not let the user to delete the file.

 - setfacl -m u:jonah:rwx /path/to/file → Grant permissions to a user